Practitioner essays from inside the mandates.

 Selling a billion-dollar family asset: an 85% uplift between first bid and final price

 A Gen-3 family.
 A single dominant asset.
-A team that knew the business cold — but had never led a North American M&A. An 85% improvement between the first bid and the price achieved.
+A team that knew the business cold, but had never led a North American M&A. Westwick achieved an 85% improvement between the first bid received and the price ultimately paid.

 Why some families paused their private equity allocations in 2026